 Overhead Door of Cedar Rapids and Iowa City Offers Door and Opener Safety and Security Tips

-“We are dedicated to providing safe and reliable products, so Garage Door Safety Month presents the perfect opportunity for us to give homeowners practical tips for keeping their garage doors and openers in proper working order,” said Deric Powell, Owner and President, Overhead Door Company of Cedar Rapids and Iowa City.
+“We are dedicated to providing safe and reliable products, so discussing garage door safety presents the perfect opportunity for us to give homeowners practical tips for keeping their garage doors and openers in proper working order,” said Deric Powell, Owner and President, Overhead Door Company of Cedar Rapids and Iowa City.

 10 Easy Tips To Help Maintain Garage Door Safety and Security